ovn-org/ovn-kubernetes/docs/features/multiple-networks/multi-homing.md

 - `excludeSubnets` (string, optional): a comma separated list of CIDRs / IPs.
   These IPs will be removed from the assignable IP pool, and never handed over to the pods.
+- `allowPersistentIPs` (boolean, optional): persist the OVN Kubernetes assigned IP addresses in a `ipamclaims.k8s.cni.cncf.io` object.
+This IP addresses will be reused by other pods if requested.
+Useful for KubeVirt VMs.
+Only makes sense if the `subnets` attribute is also defined.

 **NOTE**
 - when the subnets attribute is omitted, the logical switch implementing the